Begin Your Career in Health Now

 These short courses are ideal for those who want to upgrade their skills and add another service e.g. health professionals, or those who don't know where to start, and want a taster course to explore the possibilities.
-Whatever your motivation these courses are an excellent choice as they are accredited and accepted by the Society of Naturopathic and Naprapathic Doctors.
+Whatever your motivation, these courses are an excellent choice as they are accredited and accepted by the Society of Naturopathic and Naprapathic Doctors.

 Medical Cupping Therapy